Educational Support Faculty

 Suzanne has a Master’s degree in Education from New York University and is a fully certified NYS teacher.
 She has been an educator since 1982 with experience in lead teaching, team teaching, and administration.
 Suzanne holds a Waldorf Therapeutic Educator Certification through the Association for a Healing Education (AHE) and has additional training in Bal-A-Vis-X, Brain Gym, and Orton Gillingham, and is a certified Health Coach and HANDLE screener.

-Suzanne lives in Chestnut Ridge with her husband and is a parent of a Green Meadow graduate and a current middle schooler.
+Suzanne lives in Chestnut Ridge with her husband and is a parent of a Green Meadow graduate and a current high schooler.